 Tap the banner for the full breakdown: which limit, what value today, what the cap is.

-The same banner shows on the web timer view and inside the browser extension popup.
+The same banner shows on the web dashboard and in the task form.
 Managers see warnings for their own time; they do not see warnings for team members on the standard plans.

 Setting Warnings Up